mgonzs13/tap_llm_course/README.md

 ## Introduction

-This course presents the exercises from the TAP (Tendencias en Aprendizaje Pronfundo) subject from the Master in Robotics and Artificial Intelligence course at the Universidad de León.
-The goal of this course is to understand and get acquainted with LLMs and different techniques such as quantization, Prompt Engineering, training through Fine-Tuning, Model Merging, and Tool Calling for AI Agents.
-Additionally, other concepts like VLMs, UI for AI, and AI in ROS 2 are also included.
-This way, these exercises are focused on downloading, deploying, and prompting LLMs and VLMs in the robotics context.
+This course provides practical exercises for the TAP (Tendencias en Aprendizaje Profundo) module, part of the Master’s in Robotics and Artificial Intelligence at the Universidad de León.
+The primary objective is to deepen students' understanding of Large Language Models (LLMs) and explore advanced techniques, including quantization, prompt engineering, fine-tuning, model merging, and tool calling for AI agents.

+The course also covers Vision-Language Models (VLMs), user interface design for AI applications, and the integration of AI within the ROS 2 framework.
+Additionally, it includes the use of speech models such as Whisper, SileroVAD, and Piper, focusing on their application in robotics.
+The exercises emphasize hands-on experience with downloading, deploying, and prompting LLMs, VLMs, and speech models, specifically tailored to robotics use cases.

 ## Materials